dekuNukem/traffic-cone-film-scanning/cone_customization.md

 ![Alt text](photos/frompc.png)

 * Download the [template cone](https://github.com/dekuNukem/traffic-cone-film-scanning/raw/master/3d_models/cone_template.f3d) and select it.
-* It should load up.
+* Feel free to drag the viewcube to look around.
-* Drag the viewcube to look around.
-Click on a face to snap to side view.
+* Click on a edge/corner/face to snap to view point.

 ![Alt text](photos/tempcone.png)